April is International Customer Loyalty Month.

 Your goal should be to be so good at what you do that if your customers were to go to your competitor and ask for the same level of service, your competitors would find the customer demanding.

 One of my clients owns a buffet restaurant.
 On certain nights they serve fried shrimp.
 One of the guests came in on a night that they didn’t have fried shrimp.
-That didn’t stop the manager from going in the kitchen and preparing a special order just for that special guest.
+That didn’t stop the manager from going into the kitchen and preparing a special order just for that special guest.
 Imagine that guest going to another restaurant and asking for something that’s not on the menu.
 Perhaps that other restaurant might find that guest a bit demanding.
 What are you doing that your competition might find a little extreme?
 That’s what creating a demanding customer is about.

 April Should Not Be Customer Loyalty Month

-So strategize about customer loyalty one month, perhaps April, or whatever month you are reading this article, and then carry it through for the year.
+So strategize about customer loyalty for one month, perhaps April, or whatever month you are reading this article, and then carry it through for the year.

 Customer Loyalty is about the next time – every time.
 Every day.
 All of the time.
 All year long!